iy3d1243/Student-score-prediction/README.md

 # Student-score-prediction
-predict the score using linear regression
+predict the score using linear regression without using machine learning libraries or frameworks